 The sum insured of the policy is determined by the health insurance company.
 The insurer underwrites the health risk of the members who are being covered and then arrives at the sum insured which can be allowed.
-Based on the sum insured and other factors, the premium of the group mediclaim policy is calculated.
+Based on the sum insured and other factors, the premium rates are calculated for the group mediclaim policy.

 Payment of the premium of a group health insurance policy can be done in three ways.
 These ways include the following –

 - The premium can be paid by the group head.
 In this case, the members do not pay the premium and enjoy free coverage.
-For instance, in an employer-employee group mediclaim policy, the premium can be paid by the employer and the employees would enjoy free coverage.
+For instance, in an employer-employee group mediclaim policy, the premium can be paid by the employer and the employees would enjoy group insurance coverage.
 Similarly, in the case of trade unions or clubs, the premium can be paid from the group’s expense account and the members would enjoy free coverage.
-If the bank is buying a group mediclaim policy for its accountholders, it would pay the premium from its own pockets and the accountholders would enjoy the free coverage.
+If the bank is buying a group mediclaim policy for its account holders, it can pay the premium from its own pockets and the account holders would enjoy the free coverage.